 - Hydroelectric power generation has long been recognized for the Qattara depression with a drop to the 60 m below sea level.
 Similar sites with large drops available will also yield hydroelectric power.

 - There can be tourism, sailing and water skiing and wind surfing and even hang-gliding from the cliffs of the Qattara depression down to the water level.

-- Desalination is possible where large drops in height of the water exist as the pressure can be used for osmotic desalination thus providing drinking water and irrigation water.
+- Desalination is possible where large drops in height of the water exist as the pressure can be used for osmotic desalination although some pumping may also be necessary.
+Thus providing drinking water and irrigation water.